 photo: Bao Truong via Unsplash

-Unleash your competitive sides with a game night, and before you roll your eyes and think “boring!” take a moment and consider all the possibilities Twister has to offer.
-Ok, so maybe most board games aren’t as flirtatious as that, but the competition that traditional board games offers can be pretty stimulating.
+Unleash your competitive sides with a game night.
+And before you roll your eyes and think “boring!” take a moment and consider all the possibilities Twister has to offer.
+Okay, so maybe most board games aren’t as flirtatious as that, but the competition that traditional board games offers can be pretty stimulating.
 You might be surprised how having someone sink your battleship can get your blood rushing.
 And with an unending supply of games (expand to table games like foosball if that’s more your speed), you can each bring a unique choice to the (literal) table.
-Of course, you can always make G-rated games a little more interesting by adding some adult elements to the fun.

 8. Getting to Re-Know You